codekansas/codekansas.github.io/_posts/2022-09-29-pid-controller.markdown

 #### Medicine

 When giving vasopressors to a patient in a hospital, you want them to reach some target blood pressure.
-After prescribing a particular amount, the patient's blood pressure will go up or down.
-Changing the prescribed amount will change the *rate of change* of their blood pressure.
-After some time, their blood pressure might go down as the vasopressors wear off, so you will need to prescribe more.
+After injecting a particular amount, the patient's blood pressure will go up or down.
+Changing that amount will change the *rate of change* of their blood pressure.
 You want to reach the target blood pressure as quickly as possible without overshooting.

 ## How do PID controllers work?